Measure transport with kernel mean embeddings: RKHS embeddings for mean-field dynamics

-where we have introduced the short-hand notation $f_t$ for the right-hand side, which does not depend on $v_t$.
-Clearly, solutions to \eqref{eq:int eq} will not be unique: Given a solution $v_t$, the modification $v_t + w_t$ will solve \eqref{eq:int eq} as well, provided that $w_t$ is orthogonal to $\nabla_x k(\cdot,x)$ in $L^2(\rho_t)$.
-To resolve this issue (and to obtain a symmetric form in \eqref{eq:int eq}, we reparameterise $v_t$ through a scalar field $\alpha_t:\mathbb{R}^d \rightarrow \mathbb{R}$,
+where the last line is obtained from integration by parts.
+From \eqref{eq: IBP int eq} to \eqref{eq:int eq}, we simply adjust $v_{t}$ to $v_{t} + v_{t}^{0}$, incorporating a correction term. \end{remark} Clearly, solutions to \eqref{eq:int eq} will not be unique: Given a solution $v_t$, the modification $v_t + w_t$ will solve \eqref{eq:int eq} as well, provided that $w_t$ is orthogonal to $\nabla_x k(\cdot,x)$ in $L^2(\rho_t)$.
+To resolve this issue (and to obtain a symmetric form on the left-hand side in \eqref{eq:int eq}), we reparameterise $v_t$ through a scalar field $\alpha_t:\mathbb{R}^d \rightarrow \mathbb{R}$,

 where $C_t \in \mathbb{R}^{d \times d}_{\mathrm{sym},>0}$ is a (possibly time-dependent) symmetric, positive definite matrix.
-The point of choosing the ansatz \eqref{eq:ansatz v} is the fact that \eqref{eq:int eq} takes the form
+The point of choosing the ansatz \eqref{eq:ansatz v} is the fact that \eqref{eq:int eq} then takes the form

 as an integral equation for $\alpha_t$, where we have defined the new ($\rho$ and $C$-dependent) kernel